optimacare/OasisAzureDeployment/README.md

 Then run `deploy.sh` script:

 ```
+# Create the group to place our resources in
+./deploy.sh resource-group

+# Create the platform
-./deploy.sh all
+./deploy.sh base
 ```

-The argument `all` will:
+The argument `base` will:

- - Create azure resources
+ - Create necessary azure resources
  - Build and push oasis/worker images
- - Install cert-manager to automatically retrieve valid certificate
+ - Install cert-manager to automatically retrieve a valid certificate for TLS
  - Install Oasis platform
  - Write a summary of resource names and service urls